openatx/uiautomator2/README.md

 ### Watcher

-You can register [watcher](http://developer.android.com/tools/help/uiautomator/UiWatcher.html) to perform some actions when a selector can not find a match.
+You can register [watchers](http://developer.android.com/tools/help/uiautomator/UiWatcher.html) to perform some actions when a selector does not find a match.

 * Register Watcher

-  When a selector can not find a match, uiautomator will run all registered watchers.
+  When a selector can not find a match, uiautomator2 will run all registered watchers.

   - Click target when conditions match